goFrendiAsgard/zaruba/docs/core-concepts/task/simple-command.md

 </details>
 <!--endCode-->

-We can see that once the process has been ended, the command is completed.

-When you compile your Go/Typescript/Java application you are definitely running a command (even if you don't really open a terminal).

 # Running Simple Command with Zaruba

-Running simple command is quite trivial.
-You can run it directly or create a shell script to run it.
+Running simple command is trivial.
+You can invoke it from the CLI or you can create a shell script to run it.

-Zaruba offers two advantages when running simple command:
+Running simple command with Zaruba gives you several advantages:

-* You can run multiple tasks at once (i.e: `zaruba please task-1 task-2... task-n`)
+* You can run many simple commands in parallel (i.e: `zaruba please task-1 task-2... task-n`)
-* You can use re-use the task by [extending](./extend-task.md) it, or make it [pre-requisites](./define-task-dependencies.md) of other tasks.
+* You can use re-use the command by [extending](./extend-task.md) it
+* You can define some [pre-requisites](./define-task-dependencies.md) for your command.
+* If you run many commands in parallel, you can see their logs in real time.

 Let's see how you can define simple command with Zaruba.

 ## Lower Level Approach

-On lower level approach, you can make use of `start` property:
+In lower-level approach, you can make use of `start` property:

 ```yaml
 tasks: